Mobile sports betting is now available across the Pelican State.

 Now that Louisiana online sports betting has launched, it will be available in 56 of the state’s 64 parishes that approved sports betting as part of a 2020 referendum.
 That means it’s not available in every single corner of Louisiana, but most parishes have it up and running.

-Major sports betting sites and apps such as Caesars Sportsbook, FanDuel Sportsbook, DraftKings Sportsbook, Barstool Sportsbook, and BetMGM are all getting in on the Louisiana sports betting action.
+Major LA online sports betting apps and sites such as Caesars Sportsbook, FanDuel Sportsbook, DraftKings Sportsbook, Barstool Sportsbook, and BetMGM are all getting in on the Pelican State sports betting action.

 DraftKings Louisiana Sportsbook